 I can still see my mom patiently peeling the outer shell of boiled chestnuts -the magical ingredient in her chestnut and chocolate sweet ravioli.

-Hoping these recipes will also revive some of the beautiful memories you have, and equally, if not more important, create new memories for the next generation.
+Hoping these recipes will also revive some of the beautiful memories you have and, if not, more importantly, create new memories for the next generation.

 Forever in my heart, always on my mind.
 I dedicate this post to the loving memory of my mom ♥ Tanti Auguri mamma♥